jst-seminar-rostlab-tum/genomics.ai/Frontend/src/components/Visualization/src/README.md

 ## barChart
 Provides the functionalities for all additional diagrams
 * _groupBy_ - groups the data according to the given _cat_, category, attribute

+## How to run:
+You have to install node on your computer.
+If you use a Mac and Homebrew, you can simply do brew install node@16 .
+If not, I think you can download it from here: https://nodejs.org/en/ (pick the LTS version)
+Then, you go into the Frontend folder inside the repo and run npm install .
+You only have to do this once.
+This will probably modify the package-lock.json and yarn.json files, but you can revert these changes, they are irrelevant. also in the Frontend folder, run npm start  then the frontend is reachable on http://localhost:3000 Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+For 2.: You actually have to run npm install  every time any 3rd party dependency changes.
+This can only happen if you switch branches or merge branches into yours.
+So basically, whenever you do git pull/merge/checkout and something isn’t working (and probably says something like “can’t find….“), then run npm install and try again